Tree care and maintenance services

-For over thirty years we have undertaken arboricultural works for local authorities, schools, housing associations, private estates, construction companies and private residential clients.
+For over thirty years, we have undertaken arboricultural works for local authorities, schools, housing associations, private estates, construction companies and private residential clients.
 All work undertaken adheres to BS3998:2010 Tree Work – Recommendations.
-We are proud to be an Arboricultural Association Approved Contractor and hold ISO9001, ISO14001, NHSS18 accreditations as well as the following health & safety certifications: CHAS, SMAS and Safecontractor.
-We have been accredited by Trustmark who recognises our good trading practices, good customer service and technical competence.
+We are proud to be an Arboricultural Association Approved Contractor and hold ISO9001, ISO14001, and NHSS18 accreditations and the following health & safety certifications: CHAS, SMAS and Safecontractor.
+We have been accredited by Trustmark, which recognises our good trading practices, good customer service and technical competence.

-Our arborists undertaking works are fully competent and hold the relevant NPTC qualifications.
-Works are covered by our £10m Public and Products Liability and £10m Employers Liability.
+Our arborists undertaking works are fully competent and have relevant NPTC qualifications.
+Work is covered by our £10m Public and Products Liability and £10m Employers Liability.

-There are various forms of pruning works which are the most frequently practiced tree work operations.
+Various forms of pruning work are the most frequently practised tree work operations.

-Crown Reduction – This involves an overall reduction in the height and/or spread of the crown.
-The framework of the crown should remain intact and the overall shape remain similar.
+Crown Reduction – This involves an overall reduction in the crown’s height and/or spread.
+The framework of the crown should remain intact, and the overall shape should remain similar.

 Crown Thinning – Crown thinning is usually undertaken to allow more light to pass through the crown and to reduce wind sail.
 It does not alter the overall size or shape of the tree.
-It involves removing a proportion of small, live branches from throughout the crown to achieve an even density of foliage and well balanced structure.
+It involves removing a proportion of small, live branches throughout the crown to achieve an even foliage density and a well-balanced structure.

 Crown Lifting – This involves removing the lowest branches of the tree.
-It is effective in increasing light transmission t areas close to the tree, or to enable close access to the tree, for example to allow vehicles to flow freely under it without being damaged.
-The lifted area should be restricted to less than 15% of the live crown height and leave the crown at least 2/3 of the total height of the tree.
+It effectively increases light transmission t areas close to the tree or enables immediate access to it, for example, allowing vehicles to flow freely under it without damage.
+The lifted area should be restricted to less than 15% of the live crown height and leave the crown at least 2/3 of the tree’s total height.

 Other commonly undertaken activities